 In making this assessment, I am answering the question "how different would the class have been if that student would not have been present?"
-Your score will be 0 (absent, silent, non-relevant), 1 (ok), 2 (good), or 3 (outstanding) points, for a maximum of 22 points (getting a 2 each day will therefore result in full credit: 100% for the participation component of your grade).
-This will make up 20% of your grade overall.
+Your score will be 0 (absent, silent, non-relevant), 1 (ok), 2 (good), or 3 (outstanding) points, for a maximum of 22 points; getting a 2 each class period (the first class will not count for participation) will therefore result in full credit (100%) for the participation component of your grade.
+This will make up 10% of your grade overall.
+If class must be missed, submit the necessary paperwork (noted below) to shift the denominator for your participation calculation (e.g. from 11 to 10).